superlinked/VectorHub/docs/articles/recommender_from_clickstreams.md

 Here's how to read your output (above): Hotel 131 is most similar to Hotel 123, with a *cosine similarity* of about 0.91.
 The second most similar is Hotel 127, with a cosine similarity of about 0.9, and so on.

-So, starting with just the clickstream data of your site visitors, you've successfully created a recSys!
+So, starting with just the clickstream data of your site visitors, you've successfully created a RecSys!

 > Cosine similarity is a measure of how similar two vectors are.
 It can range from -1 to 1 (similar to the Pearson correlation coefficient).
 If both vectors point in the same direction, cosine similarity is at the high end (closer to 1).
 >